Spatial Partitioning Schemes

 | Z-Order / Hilbert | Space-filling curve | Bounding-box scans, KNN, multi-dimensional clustering | In-file clustering (requires compaction) |

-| QuadTree / R-Tree | Hierarchical bounding boxes | High-precision cadastral, cadastral parcel joins | External index files (less native to Parquet) |
+| QuadTree / R-Tree | Hierarchical bounding boxes | High-precision cadastral parcel joins | External index files (not native to Parquet-backed formats) |

 Delta Lake materializes partitions as physical directories.
 Over-partitioning at fine grid resolutions (e.g., H3 resolution 10+) generates millions of directories, inflating LIST operations and fragmenting the _delta_log.
 Apache Iceberg abstracts partitioning via transform functions, storing partition metadata in manifests rather than directories, which scales better to high cardinality but requires careful spec versioning.